2017 iHeartRadio Music Awards: ‘Sissy’ Justin Timberlake Owns Being Different

 Despite the obvious well-intent of his wording, Justin Timberlake’s kindhearted 2017 iHeartRadio Awards declaration comes about a year after the singer seemingly couldn’t sense the tone of another speech given by Hollywood peer Jesse Williams, star of ABC’s Grey’s Anatomy, at the 2016 BET Awards last June, as Mashable notes.

-Following Williams’ impassioned award show address, where he partially called out white celebrities on their repeate African-American culture appropriation offenses, Timberlake took to Twitter to laud the actor for his stance, but incidentally forgot several of his own past problematic actions.
+Following Williams’ impassioned award show address, where he partially called out white celebrities on their repeated African-American culture appropriation offenses, Timberlake took to Twitter to laud the actor for his stance, but incidentally forgot several of his own past problematic actions.

 So does this mean you're going to stop appropriating our music and culture?
 And apologize to Janet too. #BETAwards https://t.co/0FwBOQR24D